Creating a Case Set

 For Enforcement Actions that create a ticket per asset, multiple tickets may be created per Case.
 For others, a single ticket is created per Case.

-To select the third-party vendor for the ticket and configure its fields
+To configure a third-party vendor for the ticket and configure its fields:

 1. From the Select Vendor and Action dropdown, select an enforcement action that opens tickets at your desired third-party vendor.

-2. The configuration screen of the selected Create Incident and Ticket enforcement action opens.
-It has a tab for Required Fields and one or more tabs for additional optional fields divided into categories - one tab per category, to the right of the Required Fields tab.
-If there is only one category, the tab is labeled Additional Fields.
+2. The Required Fields tab appears, and one or more tabs appear next to it for additional optional fields per category.
+If there is only one category, the next tab is labeled Additional Fields.

 4. Fill in the remaining Required Fields for the Main Action.
-To learn more about each Enforcement Action and its required fields, navigate to the Enforcement Action documentation via the Enforcement Action Index.
+To learn more about each Enforcement Action and its required fields, see About the Enforcement Action Library.

 Axonius supports scheduling a Case Set to run at specified times and under certain conditions.
 Scheduling criteria are available in step 5 of the wizard, Schedule Plan.